Page 1 of 1

 Jamie’s question broke Nigel’s train of thought.
 “Are you really leaving the Ministry?”

 “It’s no longer a matter of if, but when,” Nigel replied.
 “I’m sorry I can’t go into the specifics, but I hope I’m making the right choice.”
 Subconsciously he slipped off the ring he was wearing on his left hand and began to play with it.
-At first glance it seemed like an plain silver ring that was a wee bit thicker and wider than usual, but as Nigel fiddled with the ring, it split apart into three concentric rings, and he rearranged them to form a miniature armillary sphere.
+At first glance it seemed like a plain silver ring that was a wee bit thicker and wider than usual, but as Nigel fiddled with the ring, it split apart into three concentric rings, and he rearranged them to form a miniature armillary sphere.

 The sight of the ring reminded Jamie of a previous conversation they had.
 “Are you still serious about that, Nigel?” he asked, indicating the ring in his friend’s hand.